Maximus220/faraway-cardgame/README.md

 This game was built **in just two days** as a speed challenge to see how quickly a functional online version could be made.

+## 💡 Contributions

+Anyone is welcome to suggest modifications, especially to the design, which was quickly done.

+## ✨ Creator & Contributors

+This project was created by [Maximus220](https://github.com/Maximus220).

 Enjoy the game! 🎴